-After open sourcing the project in 2004 and watching its use grow exponentially, Sysoev co-founded NGINX, Inc. to support continued development of NGINX and to market NGINX Plus as a commercial product with additional features designed for enterprise customers.
-Today, NGINX and NGINX Plus can handle hundreds of thousands of concurrent connections, and power more than 50% of the busiest sites on the web.
+After open sourcing the project in 2004 and watching its use grow exponentially, Sysoev co‑founded NGINX, Inc. to support continued development of NGINX and to market NGINX Plus as a commercial product with additional features designed for enterprise customers.
+NGINX, Inc. became part of F5, Inc. in 2019.
+Today, NGINX and NGINX Plus can handle hundreds of thousands of concurrent connections, and power more of the Internet’s busiest sites than any other server.

 NGINX as a Web Server

 The goal behind NGINX was to create the fastest web server around, and maintaining that excellence is still a central goal of the project.
 NGINX consistently beats Apache and other servers in benchmarks measuring web server performance.
 Since the original release of NGINX, however, websites have expanded from simple HTML pages to dynamic, multifaceted content.
 NGINX has grown along with it and now supports all the components of the modern Web, including WebSocket, HTTP/2, gRPC, and streaming of multiple video formats (HDS, HLS, RTMP, and others).